MattRix/Futile/README.md

 Futile is a super simple 2D framework for Unity.

 This is for those of you who want to do everything in code with as little editor integration as possible.

-It'll be especially familiar if you come from a background using Cocos2D or Flash.
+If you've used Cocos2D or Flash you should feel right at home.

-It's still super rough, under development, and completely undocumented... but it works.
+It's under development and completely undocumented... but it works.

 Futile contains many ideas (as well as the MiniJSON parser) from Prime 31's UIToolkit: [github.com/Prime31/UIToolkit](http://github.com/Prime31/UIToolkit)